Apurva0109/nd00333-capstone/starter_file/README.md

 ## Dataset

-In this project we consider the Credit Card Customer dataset from [kaggle](https://www.kaggle.com/sakshigoyal7/credit-card-customers/notebooks).
+In this project, we consider the Credit Card Customer dataset from [kaggle](https://www.kaggle.com/sakshigoyal7/credit-card-customers/notebooks).

 A bank manager is uncomfortable with more and more customers leaving their credit card services.
-They would really appreciate it if someone could predict who will be affected so that they can proactively go to the customer to provide them with better services and turn customer decisions in the opposite direction.
+They would appreciate it if someone could predict who will be affected so that they can proactively go to the customer to provide them with better services and turn customer decisions in the opposite direction.

- This data set consists of 10,000 customers mentioning their age, salary, status marital, credit card limit, credit card category, etc.
+ This dataset consists of 10,000 customers mentioning their age, salary, status marital, credit card limit, credit card category, etc.

- The objective is to know the behaviour of the variables and to analyze attributes that indicate a strong relationship with the cancellation of credit card service customers.
+ The objective is to know the behavior of the variables and to analyze attributes that indicate a strong relationship with the cancellation of credit card service customers.

 __Input Variables:__ age, salary, status marital, credit card limit, credit card category, etc.